Skip to main content

 You can use WebJET Elements in two main ways:

-• via npm – recommended for apps that use a bundler such as Vite, webpack, or Rollup,
+• via npm - recommended for applications with bundler (Vite, webpack, Rollup),

-• via CDN – useful for prototypes, simple integrations, or static pages.
+• via CDN - suitable for prototypes, simple integrations or static sites.

 Installing with npm